appsmithorg/appsmith-docs/website/docs/getting-started/faq.md

 The best way to request a missing feature is by raising a [Github Issue](https://github.com/appsmithorg/appsmith/issues/new/choose).
 Alternatively, we welcome external contributions and would be happy to help you unblock yourself with a feature on the platform.
 This is our [Contribution Guide](https://github.com/appsmithorg/appsmith/blob/release/contributions/CodeContributionsGuidelines.md).

+## Where can I find information about pricing for Business edition?

+See [Pricing](https://www.appsmith.com/pricing) for information about the Appsmith Business edition.